Algorithms and Turing Kernels for Detecting and Counting Small Patterns in Unit Disk Graphs: Conclusion

 While our algorithms are tight in many regimes, they are not tight in all regimes.
 In particular, the (sub)-exponential dependence of the runtime in the ply is not always necessary: We believe the answer to this question may be quite complicated: For detecting some patterns, such as paths, $2^{O(\sqrt{k})}n^{O(1)}$ time algorithms are known~\cite{DBLP:journals/jocg/ZehaviFLP021}, but it seems hard to extend it to the counting problem (and to all patterns with few non-isomorphic separations of small order).

-For counting induced occurrences with bounded clique size our method can be easily adjusted to get a better dependence in the ply: I.e. our method can be used to a get a $(kp)^{O(\sqrt{k})}$ time algorithm for counting independent sets of size $k$ in unit disk graphs of ply $p$ (which is optimal under the ETH by~\cite{DBLP:conf/focs/Marx07a}); is there such an improved independence on the ply for each pattern $P$?
+For counting induced occurrences with bounded clique size our method can be easily adjusted to get a better dependence in the ply: namely, our method can be used to a get a $(kp)^{O(\sqrt{k})}$ time algorithm for counting independent sets of size $k$ in unit disk graphs of ply $p$ (which is optimal under the ETH by~\cite{DBLP:conf/focs/Marx07a}); is there such an improved independence on the ply for each pattern $P$?

-Finally, we note it would be interesting to study the complexity of computing $|\sub(P,G)|$ and $|\ind(P,G)|$ for various pattern classes and various other geometric intersection graphs as well.
+It would be interesting to study the complexity of computing $|\sub(P,G)|$ and $|\ind(P,G)|$ for various pattern classes and various other geometric intersection graphs as well.
 Our results can be adapted to disk graphs where the ratio of the largest and smallest radius is constant (using a slight modification of Lemma~\ref{lem:number_udg}).

 A possible direction for further research would be to determine for which patterns can one compute the above values on bounded ply disk graphs?
 Recent work~\cite{DBLP:conf/soda/LokshtanovPSXZ22} shows some problems admit algorithms running in sub-exponential time parameterized time.

+Another direction would be to study the subgraph isomorphism problem for more general graphs, e.g. intersection graphs of fat objects.
+Most of our proofs rely only on a small subset of properties of bounded ply unit disk graphs, e.g. that a line segment of fixed length can only intersect a small number of disks.
+These properties are not unique to unit disk graphs of bounded ply, but also hold for a larger class of graphs, namely intersection graphs of fat objects.

+An even more general question would be to study subgraph isomorphism in higher dimensions.
+In \cite{chan2023finding}, it was shown that given an intersection graph $G$ of $n$ fat objects in dimension $d$ and a $k$-vertex graph $X_k$, one can determine whether $X_k$ is a subgraph of $G$ in time $O(n\log n )$ for constant $k$.
+Since the proof in \cite{chan2023finding} uses several techniques which are similar to those in this paper, it is natural to ask whether these can be used to obtain a parameterized algorithm for this more general graph class.